How Long Does Suboxone Last to Manage Opiate Withdrawal Pain?

-Suboxone typically provides protection from opiates for about 24 hours.
-That’s why most doctors ask their patients to take the drug once per day, typically at the same time each day.
+Suboxone typically lasts up to 3 days.
+Most doctors ask their patients to take the drug once per day, typically at the same time each day.
 A person’s weight, metabolism, and history of drug abuse can lengthen or shorten the action of Suboxone.
 It’s best to work with a doctor on a customized dose, based on your medical history.

 Suboxone mimics some of the effects of opiates, lessening the brain’s need for the actual opiate drug.
 This medication is relatively safe and long-lasting, continuing to work for up to three days after being administered.

 Opiates/opioids are medications primarily intended to relieve pain.
 These drugs work by blocking the pain signals sent to the brain.
 Opiate drugs include hydrocodone, oxycodone, morphine, codeine, and many other similar drugs.
 According to the National Institute on Drug Abuse (NIDA), these medications are commonly prescribed for pain, but they are sometimes used illegally, particularly if the person prescribed the medication becomes addicted to the substance.

 NIDA reports that opiates can cause drowsiness, confusion, nausea, and depressed respiration.
 They can also produce a feeling of euphoria, due to their effect on the parts of the brain associated with reward.
 This can lead people to overuse the drug or use it in ways other than how it was prescribed.